YashAnand1/Understanding-Ansible-CMDB/README.md

 ```

 ## Custom Facts
 > custom facts added will be displayed under 'custom facts' header in html fancy.
-Not same as host local facts which are read by ansible from /etc/ansible/facts.d directory. custom facts explained here are manually defined on the host where you run ansible-cmdb, and have little to do with Ansible itself.
+Not same as host local facts which are read by ansible from /etc/ansible/facts.d directory. custom facts explained here are manually defined on the host where you run ansible-cmdb, and have little to do with Ansible itself. **If you prefer a different directory, create it and specify it using the fact_path play keyword. **

 UseCase:
 Let's say you want to add information about installed software to your facts.